 In some instances, people may not know that several of the top rewards credit cards come with annual fees.
 While many credit card annual fees are less than $100 per year, some annual fees can be much higher than people expect.
-The Chase Sapphire Reserve® card and The Platinum Card® from American Express, for example, both charge $550 annual fees — but these luxury travel credit cards offer some of the best travel rewards in the industry.
+The Chase Sapphire Reserve® card and The Platinum Card® from American Express, for example, charge $550 and $695 annual fees, respectively — but these luxury travel credit cards offer some of the best travel rewards in the industry.

 If you make a late payment on your credit card, expect to pay a late payment fee.
 If it’s your first late payment, you can call your credit card issuer and ask to have the fee removed — but if you have a history of late payments, you’re going to have to pay the fees.
 Typical late payment fee amounts range from $25 to $40, though there are a small number of credit cards that don’t charge late payment fees.

 In addition to charging late payment fees, credit card issuers also often charge fees for returned payments.
 If your credit card payment can’t be processed due to insufficient funds or similar issues, expect to pay a returned payment fee.
 Like late fees, returned payment fees typically range from $25 to $40.

 Even the best balance transfer credit cards charge balance transfer fees.
 Every time you transfer a balance, expect to pay between 3 and 5 percent of the transferred amount in fees.
 On the plus side, most balance transfer credit cards give you several months in which to pay off your transferred balance interest-free — so you could save money in the long run.